Eiler Larsen: Philosophy

 Devoted to what he described as "my mission of friendliness", Larsen considered it his special duty.
 He said, "It's my spirit.
 It's a gift from God that few men have."

 Larsen said that he developed his philosophical outlook after wandering in Siberia, South America and the United States.
-"When I was traveling around the country 40 years ago I made it a point to take up a vantage point and greet people."
+"When I was traveling around the country 40 years ago I made it a point to take up a vantage point and greet people," he said.

 He suggested that his single gesture of goodwill had a ripple effect, saying, "Too many people driving along the highway are frowning and look unhappy.
 By waving, I make them smile and thousands of people have a happier day before them."
 Years later, he said, "I don't care who they are – they all respond to goodwill.
 Some don't speak English, but they understand anyway."

 Reflecting on the value of his efforts, Larsen said, "Some people have millions of dollars and no friends.
 I've got practically nothing and thousands of friends who drive by to greet me."

 Later years

 Larsen often suffered from emphysema and was hospitalized by a stroke in February 1967.
 When he recovered, Laguna residents collected $3000 for Larsen to visit his hometown in Denmark for the first time in 53 years.
 He was celebrated in Denmark and met the mayors of Copenhagen and Aarhus, then returned to Laguna Beach after the six-week visit.

 For the next several years, Larsen lived in a free room at the Hotel Laguna and continued his greeter duties.
-The Eiler Larsen Tribute Fund had been created to supplement his World War I veteran's pension and pay for any needs.
+The Eiler Larsen Tribute Fund was created to supplement his World War I veteran's pension and pay for any needs.
 In 1971, suffering from the onset of bladder and colon cancer, Larsen was forced to retire.
 His friends moved him to the Beverly Manor convalescent home in Capistrano Beach, Dana Point, California.

 He died there on March 19, 1975.
 He is buried at Los Angeles National Cemetery.